rschristopher/ischristtrue.com/src/modern-views/index.md

 ... and Hitler believed himself to be so.

-And Kirillov in The Possessed says:
+And as Kirillov in The Possessed says:
 > If there is no God, then I am God.

 Dostoyevsky distinguishes between the God-man Jesus Christ and the man-god, the new being who is coming up from the earth to become god.